Pregnancy is a difficult journey to navigate alone. It comes with a lot of responsibilities, some of which may require a helping hand.

 You also need to have health insurance that covers pregnancy and childbirth, as well as any post-natal care.

-You can apply for health insurance through the province or territory where you are studying.
+You can apply for student health insurance through the province or territory where you are studying.

 Receiving subsidized medical care requires enrollment in the provincial health insurance program.